-On December 8, 2010, the Social Security Administration published a revision to their “withdrawal policy”, which we talked about in detail in the article “The Ultimate Do Over”.
+On December 8, 2010, the Social Security Administration published a revision to their “withdrawal policy”.
 It’s important for you to know what has changed about this rule, especially if you have been counting on this in your planning for Social Security benefits.
 You can see the actual text of the SSA’s announcement 20 CFR Part 404 by clicking here.

 Essentially SSA has decided that this rule, as it stood, represented a little too good of a deal, even though very few people ever took advantage of it.
 The rule, in brief, allowed an individual to begin taking retirement benefits at any age, and then at any point in the future the individual could pay back all of the benefits (without interest) and re-set his or her beginning date for receiving benefits.
 This strategy allowed the individual to receive benefits and invest them, then pay back the entire amount (but keep any interest earned or growth) and then receive a higher benefit due to the credits for delaying retirement.